cwebley/ki/README.md

 charactersPerUser field in tournament no default bug fix review form data

+---Seed Page---
+Sort seeds by how you seeded them last time against this opponent if possible Show W-L record of each character last time you faced them

 ---Draft Page---
-backwards seed values on draft screen draft needs to say how many picks left and maybe even who the next pick belongs to show previous pick. maybe with a flash or something?
+backwards seed values on draft screen
+3 sort options. by value difference, and by value for each user. draft needs to say how many picks left and maybe even who the next pick belongs to show previous pick. maybe with a flash or something?